bseltz-cohesity/scripts/python/createNFSView/README.md

 * -v, --vip: Cohesity cluster to connect to
 * -u, --username: Cohesity username
 * -d, --domain: (optional) Active Directory domain (defaults to 'local')
-* -n, --viewname: name of new view to create
+* -n, --viewname: name of new view to create or modify
 * -q, --qospolicy: (optional) 'Backup Target Low', 'Backup Target High' or 'TestAndDev Low' (default is 'TestAndDev High')
 * -s, --storageDomain: (optional) name of storage domain to place view data (default is DefaultStorageDomain)
 * -w, --whitelist: (optional) ip (and optional netmask) to whitelist (can be used multiple times) e.g. '192.168.1.0, 255.255.255.0'
 * -l, --quotalimit: (optional) quota limit in GiB
 * -a --quotaalert: (optional) quota alert threshold in GiB (defaults to 90% of quotalimit)
+* -r, --removewhitelistentries: (optional) remove specified entries from whitelist of existing view